 – Lynda Balslev

 Lynda Balslev is an award-winning food writer, editor and recipe developer based in the San Francisco Bay area.
 She writes about food and travel, and contributes to Marin Magazine, NPR, Relish Magazine, and authors the blog TasteFood, a compilation of more than 600 original recipes, photos and stories.
 She develops and tests recipes for corporate brands, chefs, and wineries and was the exclusive recipe tester for the Stone Edge Farm Cookbook (IACP Best Cookbook 2014).
-Lynda co-authored the cookbook “Almonds: Recipes, History, Culture” (2015 Silver Medal Winner Independent Publisher Awards) and she is the 2011 recipient of the Chronicle Books Award (Recipe Writing) to the Greenbrier Professional Food Writers Symposium.
+Lynda co-authored the cookbook “Almonds: Recipes, History, Culture” (2015 Silver Medal Winner Independent Publisher Awards) and she is the recipient of the Chronicle Books Award (Recipe Writing) from the Society for Professional Food Writers.

 A New England native, Lynda attended Le Cordon Bleu Ecole de Cuisine in Paris and remained in Europe, living for more than 15 years in Switzerland, England and Denmark.
 When she wasn’t moving country, setting up house, raising her children and learning the language of her new home, Lynda worked as a food editor and writer, caterer and culinary instructor.
 A corporate move brought Lynda and her family to Northern California in 2007, and when she recovered from reverse culture shock, she launched TasteFood as a chronicle of her cooking and travels.

 Lynda’s writing and photography have been recognized by many publications including Gourmet Live, The New York Times Diners Journal, The Los Angeles Times, The Huffington Post, CIA ProChef Smart Brief, and Food News Journal.